 The guarantor has no right to end the tenancy, so they should consider an agreement that is limited to an initial fixed term.

 Guarantors should be given a copy of the tenancy agreement, which can be checked for rent review clauses.

 It may be possible to negotiate a payment of rent in advance instead of a guarantee.
 The guarantor could agree to be liable for a proportion of the rent if it relates to a joint tenancy.

-Form and content of a guarantee agreement
+Form and content of a tenancy guarantee

-An exchange of emails may constitute agreement in writing if they are signed by the guarantor or a person authorised by the guarantor.
+An exchange of emails may constitute an agreement in writing if they are signed by the guarantor or a person authorised by the guarantor.

 Execution as a deed

 Where the tenancy pre-dates the guarantee, the guarantee must be drawn up and executed as a deed.
 This applies whether or not the tenant has moved in.
 The valid execution of a deed imposes the following formal requirements: